7 Science-Backed Health Benefits Of Bananas

 Banana Allergy Explained

-Having convinced you of all the fabulous things bananas can do for you, I’m now going to tell you when you shouldn’t eat bananas: if you’re allergic to them.
-You’ll recognize a banana allergy from uncomfortable flu-like symptoms such as hives, fever, runny nose or eyes, or itchy mouth and/or throat area, as well as digestion issues like diarrhoea, stomach cramps or vomiting.
+I know I have already convinced you of all the fabulous things bananas can do for you.
+I’m now going to tell you the only reason you should ever avoid it: if you’re allergic to them.
+You’ll recognize an allergy from uncomfortable flu-like symptoms.
+This includes hives, a fever, runny nose or eyes, itchy mouth and/or throat area, as well as digestion issues.

 People who are allergic to bananas are typically allergic to pollen (hay fever) and/or the following: latex, kiwi, chestnuts and avocado since they all have a similar protein (chitinase) which triggers the reaction.
 If you’re allergic to bananas, you might also find that you react to other fruits or vegetables, such as peppers, tomatoes, potatoes and olives.

-If you reckon you’re allergic to bananas, visit your doctor and ask to be referred to an allergy specialist.
-A specialist will be able to tell you the severity of your allergy, and what to take to prevent a reaction.
+If you reckon you’re allergic to bananas, visit an allergy specialist.
+A specialist will be able to tell you the severity of your allergy, and how to prevent a reaction.
 If you’re only mildly allergic, an over-the-counter anti-histamine will likely do the trick.
 Those who are anaphylactic to bananas, however, will probably be required to carry an EpiPen Auto-Injector with them at all times, in case of a reaction.

 An EpiPen contains a chemical called epinephrine, which, when injected into the thigh of a person suffering a severe allergic reaction, can stop symptoms and save the victim’s life.
 If you do have a banana allergy, make sure to read the ingredients list of all the products you eat – including medication – to make sure they don’t have traces of banana or banana flavouring.

 Banana Diet Explained, Before & After Results

 One of the things I love about bananas is that they are a staple year-round.
 My supermarket is completely out of watermelon and nectarines, but bananas are still here!
-I recently started adding one or two bananas to my day.
+I recently started adding one or two to my diet.
 Between meals, I often get very hungry, but I don’t want to eat things I’ll regret later (like the cookies stashed in my freezer!).